 While the camera is exposing the video frame vertically, the propeller is moving, making it look bent.
 In reality, the propeller blades are straight, of course.

-Rolling shutter distortion artifacts can be very annoying in video.
+Rolling shutter distortion artefacts can be very annoying in video.
 You may see this as a "wobbling" when the photographer is panning horizontally.
 Luckily, the GH1 handles this rather good when recording videos.
-In normal use, you'll need to look very closely to find these artifacts in typical video captures.
+In normal use, you'll need to look very closely to find these artefacts in typical video captures.

 Post a Comment